-Do you know how many times, someone has asked me why I’m so negative?
+Do you know how many times someone has asked me why I’m so negative?
 Or why it doesn’t seem like I have hope?
-I can’t even remember how many times, but way too many, lets put it that way.
+I can’t even remember how many times, but it’s way too many, let’s put it that way.

 I know you’re probably wondering where I’m going with this exactly, but hear me out.
 I’m not a negative person, and I do have hope for a cure for MS and many other illnesses like it.
 However, it’s a bit different when you’re actually living with an illness.

-When people bring up things they ‘heard’ or something they saw on Dr. Oz, or something like that… they share what they have heard with me.
-I really appreciate them thinking of me, and sending the information my way, but sometimes it can be overwhelming.
+When people bring up things they ‘heard’ or something they saw on Dr. Oz or something like that, they often share what they have heard with me.
+I really appreciate them thinking of me and sending the information my way, but sometimes it can be overwhelming.

-So let me explain the fact that I am signed up to receive all MS news updates to be sent to my e-mail as soon as it hits the Internet.
+So, let me explain the fact that I am signed up to receive all MS news updates, and they are sent to my e-mail as soon as they hit the Internet.
 How do I do that?
-Well, I make a Google Alert, with the key word multiple sclerosis, and I can choose how often I receive the updates.
+Well, I make a Google Alert, with the keyword multiple sclerosis, and I can choose how often I receive the updates.

-With that being said, when all these up and coming new medications popping up, it seems that things are looking up for those with MS, and I’m not arguing that.
-I’m also not saying I’m against trying the new medication coming out… So people wonder why I’m not super excited, over the moon, jumping for joy, etc.
+With that being said, with all these up-and-coming new medications popping up, it seems that things are looking up for those with MS, and I’m not arguing that.
+I’m also not saying I’m against trying the new medication coming out.
+So people wonder why I’m not super excited, over the moon, jumping for joy, etc.

-For all of those people out there, that think that since myself, or someone else with MS, doesn’t ‘react’ a certain way… or a way that the person expected, doesn’t mean we are negative people… or that we are Debbie-downers, etc.
+For all of those people out there that think that since I, or someone else with MS, don’t ‘react’ a certain way or the way that you expect – it doesn’t mean we are negative people or that we are Debbie-downers.

-That’s not it all… We are just people that have had so much hope in the past, and have tried all these new things, with no positive outcome.
-It’s called self-preservation… not negativity.
+That’s not it at all.
+We are just people that have had so much hope in the past, and have tried all these new things, with no positive outcome.
+It’s called self-preservation, not negativity.

 It could also be the fact that you’re probably the 10th person that has shared information with me, and you’re expecting me to scream and be happy and go try it out right away.
 Again, I’m not trying to be rude, I just get annoyed with it sometimes.

 Anyways, that’s all for now.
-I just had to vent a little about that, cause it recently came up in conversation.
+I just had to vent a little about that because it recently came up in conversation.
 So for those of you who aren’t full of joy, hope, etc.?
-Don’t feel alone; because I know that you aren’t TRYING to be negative, you are just getting by one day at a time.
+Don’t feel alone because I know that you aren’t TRYING to be negative, you are just getting by one day at a time.